-(This material was taken from my book, Dynamic Leadership, Appendix 7)
+(The primary material in this article was taken from my book, Dynamic Leadership, Appendix 7, and later expanded.)

 We Live in a Negative World!